omarryhan/aiogoogle/README.md

 **API key example**

 No need for an example because it's very simple.
-Just get an API key from you Google management console. and pass it to your Aiogoogle instance. like this.
+Just get an API key from your Google management console and pass it on to your Aiogoogle instance.
+Like this:

 ```python
 aiogoogle = Aiogoogle(api_key='...')